UK Supreme Court: Prorogation of Parliament was unlawful | DW | 24.09.2019

 Speaker of the House of Commons John Bercow said that he welcomes the ruling and that the UK parliament must "reconvene without delay."

+"To this end, I will now consult the party leaders as a matter of urgency," he added.

-Labour Party leader and head of the Opposition Jeremy Corbyn announced that the Supreme Court decision shows that the prime minister "acted wrongly."
+Labour Party leader and head of the Opposition Jeremy Corbyn immediately called on Johnson to resign.

+Speaking at the Labour Party conference in Brighton, he said, "I invite Boris Johnson, in those historic words, to 'consider his position.'"

 More to come...